-This clinical policy references Current Procedural Terminology (CPT®).
-CPT® is a registered trademark of the American Medical Association.
-All CPT codes and descriptions are copyrighted 2022, American Medical Association.
+This clinical policy references Current Procedural Terminology (CPT[®]).
+CPT is a registered trademark of the American Medical Association.
+All CPT codes and descriptions are copyrighted 2023, American Medical Association.
 All rights reserved.
 CPT codes and CPT descriptions are from the current manuals and those included herein are not intended to be all-inclusive and are included for informational purposes only.
 Codes referenced in this clinical policy are for informational purposes only and may not support medical necessity.
 Inclusion or exclusion of any codes does not guarantee coverage.
 Providers should reference the most up-to-date sources of professional coding guidance prior to the submission of claims for reimbursement of covered services.

 NOTE: Coverage is subject to each requested code's inclusion on the corresponding LDH fee schedule.
 Non-covered codes are denoted () and are reviewed for Medical Necessity for members under 21 years of age on a per case basis.
+The non-covered codes will only be denoted in the table below and not throughout the policy.
+Please only reference the policy reference table for covered and non-covered codes.